ddobrin/ai-patterns-ui/demo/DemoPrompts.md

 Write a report about the population of Berlin

-Write a report about the population of Berlin, its geographic situation, and its historical origins Write a report about the cultural aspects of Berlin
+Write a report about the population of Berlin, its geographic situation, and its historical origins Write a report about the population of Berlin, its geographic situation, its historical origins and get the current temperature
+Write a report about the cultural aspects of Berlin

 # Currency user messages